Murder of Travis Alexander: Guilt phase

 Beginning on March 14, psychologist Richard Samuels testified for the defense for nearly six days.
 He said that Arias had likely been suffering from acute stress at the time of the murder, sending her body into a "fight or flight" mode to defend herself, which caused her brain to stop retaining memory.
 In response to a juror's question asking whether this scenario could occur even if this was a premeditated murder, as the prosecution contended, he responded: "Is it possible?
 Yes.
 Is it probable?
-No." Samuels also diagnosed Arias with post traumatic stress disorder (PTSD).
+No." Samuels also diagnosed Arias with posttraumatic stress disorder (PTSD).
 Martinez attacked Samuels' credibility, accusing him of bias and of having formed a relationship with Arias; Samuels had previously testified that he had compassion for Arias.
-Beginning on March 26, Alyce LaViolette, a psychotherapist who specializes in domestic violence, testified that Arias was a victim of domestic abuse, and that most victims do not tell anyone because they feel ashamed and humiliated.
-LaViolette summarized emails from Alexander's close friends: "They have basically advised Ms. Arias to move on from the relationship ... that Mr. Alexander has been abusive to women."
-The jury posed nearly 160 questions to LaViolette, many of them focusing on Arias' credibility.
+The Arizona Court of Appeals later castigated Martinez's impeachment of Samuels as improper.
+In rebuttal, prosecution witness Janeen DeMarte, a clinical psychologist, testified that Arias was not a victim of abuse and did not have PTSD, diagnosing her, instead, with borderline personality disorder.
+In response to DeMarte's testimony, the defense asked for and received permission to call a rebuttal witness, psychologist Robert Geffner, who said that all tests taken by Arias since her arrest pointed toward an anxiety disorder stemming from trauma.
+Geffner also suggested that the Minnesota Multiphasic Personality Inventory (MMPI) that DeMarte had used was not geared towards detecting personality disorders, suggesting that DeMarte should have used the Millon Clinical Multiaxial Inventory, which Samuels had used.
+The prosecution's final rebuttal witness, forensic neuropsychologist Jill Hayes, disputed Geffner's testimony that the MMPI test was not geared toward diagnosing borderline personality disorder.